Updated March 21, 2023

 - The version in the last applied layer is used if the same file appears in multiple layers.

-- If a layer is deleted by its creator, the function continues to run as long as the version of the layer exists.
+- If its creator deletes a layer, the function continues to run as long as the version of the layer exists.

 - Along with the command, name, description, ZIP archive, and a list of optional runtimes compatible with the layer are used.

-- Functions cannot be configured to use layer versions, once you delete it.
+- Functions cannot be configured to use layer versions once you delete them.